 - Chores.
 This includes both morning chores and afternoon EHAP.
 It is essential that we work together to keep the chaos under at least a semblance of control.
 It’s amazing how quickly the house can explode during a busy day, and so we need to address the basics every day or it becomes quickly overwhelming for everyone.

-- Circle Time.
-Our version of Morning Time is the bedrock of our homeschool.
+- Morning Time.
+This is the bedrock of our homeschool.
 We pray; sing; and memorize Scripture, catechism, and poetry.

 - Math.
-We use Math-U-See and xtramath.org.
+We use Math-U-See, Calculadder, and xtramath.org.
 With the mastery approach and the plenty of practice for each concept, we aren’t unwittingly shuffled onto the next lesson when the previous has not been understood or mastered.

 - Reading.
 Whether it’s audio books, reading silently, picture books on the couch, or reading aloud the history book together, our days will contain reading.
 And reading is a foundation of knowing.